Running Jobs Through Scheduler (SLURM)

 C. Controlling Jobs

-Use the scancel command, as in “scancel [Job_ID]," to delete a job.
+Use the scancel command to delete a job by entering “scancel [Job_ID]”.

-Job_ID can be checked by using the squeue command.
+The Job_ID can be found using the squeue command.

 $ scancel 761